Skip to content

 Fuel prices

 The price and supply/demand of oil and gas as fuel is a big factor influencing ethanol pricing.
 Next to using ethanol in food and non-food industries, the majority of ethanol is used as a fuel.
-Although not all ethanol is used as such, its significant role as a fuel additive means a high price dependency on fuel trade.
+Although not all ethanol is used as such, its significant role as a fuel additive means a high price dependency on the fuel trade.

 Market speculation